-Students who are to receive consequences other than an oral or written warning or written notification to their parents are entitled to additional rights before the consequence is imposed.
+Students who are to receive interventions other than an oral warning, written referral or written notification to their parents/legal guardians are entitled to additional rights before the consequence is imposed.
 These additional rights are explained below:

-- 1) Detention: Teachers, building administrators, principals and the superintendent may impose after-school detention where removal from the classroom or suspension would be appropriate.
-Detention will be imposed only after the student's parent has been notified to confirm that there is no parental objection and the student has appropriate transportation home following detention. - 2) Suspension from Transportation2: Bus drivers should inform building principals and the director of transportation about any serious behavior problems.
-In such circumstances, the principal or transportation director can suspend the student's bus privileges, and the student's parent will be responsible for providing or arranging timely and safe transportation to and from school.
-If the parent cannot provide such transportation, the district will make appropriate arrangements to provide for the student's education.
+- 1) Detention: Teachers, building administrators, principals and the Superintendent may impose after-school detention where removal from the classroom or suspension would be appropriate.
+Detention will be imposed only after the student's parent/legal guardian has been notified to confirm that there is no parental objection and the student has appropriate transportation home following detention. - 2) Suspension from Transportation2: Bus drivers should inform building principals and the director of transportation about any serious behavior problems.
+In such circumstances, the principal or transportation director can suspend the student's bus privileges, and the student's parents/legal guardians will be responsible for providing or arranging timely and safe transportation to and from school.
+If the parents/legal guardians cannot provide such transportation, the district will make appropriate arrangements to provide for the student's education.

-A student subjected to a suspension from transportation is not entitled to a full hearing pursuant to Education Law §3214 but the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the district official imposing the suspension from transportation to discuss the conduct and the consequence.
+A student subjected to a suspension from transportation is not entitled to a full hearing pursuant to Education Law

+§3214 but the student and/or the student's parents/legal guardians will be provided with a reasonable opportunity for an informal conference with the district official imposing the suspension from transportation to discuss the conduct and the consequence prior to the suspension being imposed.